pingcap/docs/tidb-cloud/import-csv-files.md

     - **Source file URIs and names**: enter the source file URI and name, for example, `s3://sampledate/ingest/TableName.01.csv`.

-5. Click **Next**.
+5. Click **Preview**.
 If you see a warning message, resolve this by providing the correct source file, renaming the existing one according to [Naming Conventions for Data Import](/tidb-cloud/naming-conventions-for-data-import.md), or using **Advanced Settings** to make changes.
-After that, click **Ignore warning and preview**.
+After resolving these issues, you need to import the data again.

 6. On the **Preview** page, you can have a preview of the data.
 If the previewed data is not what you expect, click the **Click here to edit csv configuration** link to update the CSV-specific configurations, including separator, delimiter, header, `backslash escape`, and `trim last separator`.
 For more information, see [CSV Configurations for Importing Data](/tidb-cloud/csv-config-for-import-data.md).